 Non-compete agreements in Alaska can protect the following:

 - Other confidential information that is confidential, proprietary, and increases in value from not being known by a competitor

 - Other valuable employee data that the employer has provided to an employee that an employee would reasonably seek to protect or safeguard from a competitor in the interest of fairness.

 Below are the reasonable uses for non-compete agreements in Alaska:

 - Limitations in time and space

-- Whether employee was sole contact with customer
+- Whether the employee was in sole contact with the customer

 - Employee’s possession of trade secrets or confidential information